omerguzelelectronicguy/MipsBasedSimpleCpu/README.md

 # MipsBasedSimpleCpu
 This work is just to understand to design of a cpu.
 It has single cycle 16-bit MiPS based architecture.
-This work may include mistakes and misunderstanding points about mips!!!
+This work may include mistakes and misunderstanding points about mips!!! but it should be a simple example to play.
+You are always welcome to suggest fixations.